EN | ES

 After the window to seek civil action for those abused decades ago ends, the New York Child Victims Act allows survivors to file a claim until they’re 55 years old.

-Who can you sue via the New York Child Victims Act?
+Who Can You Sue via the New York Child Victims Act?

 Survivors can bring claims under the New York Child Victims Act against both private and public institutions.
 Many organizations enabled and were complicit in child sexual abuse, including the Boy Scouts and Roman Catholic Churches.
 These institutions often covered up abuse by sending known abusers to other sectors of their organizations.
 This level of cover-ups led to the abuse of hundreds of thousands of children, and all involved should be accountable.